 In giving attention to the word, James makes an analogy of a man looking into a mirror, but when he walks away he forgets what he looks like.
 The mirrors of that day were not the glass mirrors we have today but polished brass that gave a very dim and distorted reflection.
 That’s what James says hearing the word without doing it is like.

-Jesus addressed this issue in Matthew 7:24-27 NKJV “Therefore whoever hears these sayings of Mine, and does them, I will liken him to a wise man who built his house on the rock: 25 and the rain descended, the floods came, and the winds blew and beat on that house; and it did not fall, for it was founded on the rock.
-26 “But everyone who hears these sayings of Mine, and does not do them, will be like a foolish man who built his house on the sand: 27 and the rain descended, the floods came, and the winds blew and beat on that house; and it fell.
-And great was its fall.”
+Jesus addressed this issue in Matthew 7:24-27 TLV ““Therefore everyone who hears these words of Mine and does them will be like a wise man who built his house on the rock.
+25 And the rain fell, and the floods came, and the winds blew and beat against that house; and yet it did not fall, for its foundation had been built on the rock.
+26 Everyone who hears these words of Mine and does not act on them will be like a foolish man who built his house on the sand.
+27 And the rain fell, and the floods came, and the winds blew and beat against that house; and it fell—and great was its fall.”

 What do these good works look like?
 We bridle our tongue, and we don’t speak ill of people, situations, or God.
 We visit the orphan and the widow and keep ourselves unspotted from the world.
 When we give attention to the Word, we will overcome temptation, persevere through trial, and we will live out pure religion.
 This is what we are called to as believers.
 I want to close by reminding us of the three questions posed at the beginning; do you love the Word, do you spend time in the Word, do you obey the Word?
 The only way we will live a victorious Christian life is by giving attention to the Word of God.
 As James said, receive the implanted Word, and it will produce in your life.